DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/ui/logout/session_cleanup.md

 If a *logoutId* is passed to the login page and the returned *LogoutRequest*'s *ShowSignoutPrompt* is *false* then it is safe to skip the prompt.
 This would occur when the logout page is requested due to a validated client initiated logout via the [end session endpoint]({{<ref "/reference/endpoints/end_session">}}).
-Your logout page process can continue as if they user submitted the post back to logout, in essence calling *SignOutAsync*.
+Your logout page process can continue as if the user submitted the post back to logout, in essence calling *SignOutAsync*.

 ### External Logins